Did you know you are raising a miracle?

 After all her attempts to make it into the meet, she ended up just one second away from the cut.
 Her coach had mercy on her desperate attempts and let her go anyway.

 I was against it from the beginning.
-I mean, there’s the long drive to the meet, the getting lost finding it, the preparation and the caring for my other child while I’m gone and all the other details that are just a nuisance to my comfort zone.
-Then there’s the brain eating amebas that threaten to invade her brain and take her life, like another local girl who met a tragic death from such a thing.
+I mean, there’s the long drive to the meet, the getting lost finding it, the preparation and the caring for my other child while I’m gone, and all the other details that are just a nuisance to my comfort zone.
+Then there are the brain-eating amebas that threaten to invade her brain and take her life, like another local girl who met a tragic death from such a thing.

 And of course, there’s the hidden fear that she will fail, she will drown, she will…

 But my girl was relentless in her desire- unstoppable with her passion for grabbing hold of this new exciting challenge, one which many great swimmers have steered clear from and for good reason.
 It’s a grueling adventure of epic swimming proportions.
 But her need to do it was typical of her can-do spirit and her tenacity that doesn’t quit.
 And of course, her profound determination dissolved my own limits of worries and what-nots, because this is how parenting goes, right?